Our Exclusive Small-Group Nature Immersion Led by the Islands' Most Experienced Guides

 Day 7: Santa Cruz—Darwin Station / Natural Habitat's Tortoise Camp

-On Santa Cruz this morning, we visit the Fausto Llerena Breeding Center, which operates in tandem with Galapagos National Park, to learn about the efforts by scientists, guides, rangers and park managers to preserve Galapagos as a UNESCO World Heritage Site.
-At the tortoise-rearing facility, see tiny babies bred to help increase the depleted tortoise population, a central part of the station's conservation mission.
-To date, the program has returned more than 10,000 tortoises to the Galapagos wild.
-Late this afternoon we ascend into the misty highlands of Santa Cruz to arrive at NHA's exclusive Tortoise Camp, where we’ll spend the night.
+Late this afternoon, we ascend into the misty highlands of Santa Cruz to arrive at NHA's exclusive Tortoise Camp, where we’ll spend the night.
 Our private camp, which offers safari-style tents and treehouses with distant views of the ocean, is tucked among lush vegetation that attracts giant tortoises (most commonly seen from July through February).
+While our accommodations are rustic, the proximity they offer to wild tortoises is second to none.
 We'll have a chance to view these ancient, amiable creatures in their natural setting—and they often amble right into camp.
 Nearby, we can also explore a network of subterranean lava tubes and caverns.
 Please note: At times, the camp may be closed due to poor weather conditions.

 Day 8: Santa Cruz Highlands / Santa Fe

-We continue our exploration of Santa Cruz with a visit to a tortoise reserve in the highlands or more time spent at our own Tortoise Camp, depending on where we might find more of these ancient creatures.
+Our exploration of Santa Cruz continues with time to further roam the grounds of Tortoise Camp this morning, or a visit to a nearby tortoise reserve, depending on where we are likely to find more of these ancient island denizens—their location varies seasonally.
 Returning to the Ocean Spray

-, we have lunch aboard, then sail for Santa Fe, home to a large population of sea lions, lava lizards, the unique Santa Fe land iguana and the Opuntia cactus.
-On a short hike through a cacti forest, look for the endemic land iguanas that wait patiently underneath for fruit to drop.
-Returning to our catamaran, we go deep-water snorkeling around a small islet, a natural aquarium with great reef diversity, followed by a paddle or panga ride along the island’s northern coast, where large cliffs and sea caves are used for nesting and roosting by many species of marine birds—as well as basking green sea turtles and sea lions.
+, we have lunch aboard, then sail for Santa Fe, home to a large population of sea lions, lava lizards, the unique Santa Fe land iguana and the Opuntia, or prickly pear, cactus.
+On a short hike through a cacti forest, look for endemic land iguanas that wait patiently underneath for fruit to drop.
+Returning to our catamaran, we go deep-water snorkeling around a small islet, a natural aquarium with great reef diversity.
+Then choose to paddle a kayak or take a panga ride along the island’s northern coast, where large cliffs and sea caves are used for nesting and roosting by many species of marine birds, as well as basking green sea turtles and sea lions.